This article has been checked for horticultural accuracy by Oliver Parsons.

 Coffee grounds and dogs

 Note that the caffeine in coffee can be toxic to dogs.
-Whilst grounds that have been brewed usually contain very little caffeine, if your dog tends to eat anything going, don’t spread grounds on the soil surface but instead add to the compost bin or bury in the soil.
+Whilst grounds that have been brewed usually contain very little caffeine, if your dog tends to eat anything going, don’t spread grounds on the soil surface but instead add to the compost bin or bury it in the soil.

 Advertisement